 I have lived in and around Paterson all my life and grew up on Taylor’s mutton pies.
 My great grandfather had a blacksmith shop at the bottom of the Great Falls, and his grandfather moved there when “God save the King” was still the national anthem.
 By the 40’s Taylor’s pies were everywhere, deli’s, roadhouses (ginmills or bars), the corner store and not only in Paterson but all the surrounding towns.
 I grew up on all types of British foods, Oxtail soup, kippers and eggs, fish + chips, etc. but Mutton pies were my favorite.
 We would cut them down the middle so that the meat was facing up and watch them rock back and forth taken from a very hot oven, I can still smell them.

-A fifth-generation American, probably in his or her 60s or 70s, grew up on a classic English diet…
+And so a fifth-generation American, likely in his or her 60s or 70s, grew up in America on a classic English diet…

 Mutton pie was and is a regional taste in the north of the state.
-The food arbiters intone that modern popular taste is anchored in packaged foods, ice cream, soft drinks, extra-light beer, and food-chain fare.
-Yet some old-time regional tastes endure and are appreciated.
+Our food arbiters teach that popular taste is anchored in packaged foods, ice cream, soft drinks, light beer, and food-chain fare.
+Yet old-time, regional dishes endure, are remembered and still appreciated.
 And one thing mutton isn’t is tasteless.

 Still, mutton pie in America?
-True, Owensboro, KY mutton is a regional specialty but the Kentuckians douse it in spicy BBQ sauce.
-In New Jersey, the vigorous mutton was eaten pretty much unadorned except for the flaky pastry enveloping it.
+True, Owensboro, KY has its mutton barbeque but the BBQ sauce helps mask the muttony character.
+In New Jersey, vigorous mutton in its flaky pastry was eaten pretty much as is, unadorned.

 Why hasn’t the New York Times gone after this one?
-I don’t know, it seems infatuated with world cuisines from Afghanistan to Zanzibar.
-Admiring profiles of local, American specialties are harder to spot, based on our canvass of its food pages.*
+It seems infatuated with world cuisines from Afghanistan to Zanzibar.
+Profiling local American foods seems a larger job.

-So I was thinking of mutton pie in Paterson.
-And then I remembered my essays on India Pale Ale and English-style brewing in that very city circa 1916.
-It all connected.
+Thinking of mutton pie in Paterson, I recalled my essays on India Pale Ale and English-style brewing in the very city, Paterson, circa 1916.
+And it all connected.